elastic/kibana/packages/kbn-pm/README.md

 yarn kbn bootstrap
 ```

-By default, `kbn-build` will bootstrap all packages within Kibana, plus all
+By default, `@kbn/pm` will bootstrap all packages within Kibana, plus all
 Kibana plugins located in `../kibana-extra`.
 There are several options for
 skipping parts of this, e.g. to skip bootstrapping of Kibana plugins: